 Embedded content from other websites

 If you have signed up for our newsletter you may receive emails from us.
 This includes but not limited to transactional emails and marketing emails.
-We’ll only send emails which you have explicitly or implicitly (registration, product purchase etc.) signed up to.
-On signup, we collect your email address, your name and the current web address where you sign up.
-Once you get an email from us we track if you open the email in your email client, and if you click a link in the email.
+We’ll only send emails which you have explicitly or implicitly signed up to.
+On signup we collect your email address, your name and the current web address were you sign up.
+Once you get an email from us we track if you open the email in your email client, if you click a link in the email.
+We respect your browsers “Do Not Track” feature which means we do not track your interaction with our emails.

 Site stats and analytics